testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 The real insight is that behavior modeling isn't about achieving perfect coverage—it's about creating a systematic framework for validating correctness that can evolve as your understanding deepens.
 Write the properties once, plug them into any testing mechanism, and let them validate behavior wherever it occurs.
 That's as close to an oracle as we're likely to get.

-This approach—capturing expected behavior as executable code that validates actual behavior across all testing contexts—is what we call **behavior-as-code**, and it's quickly becoming the new gold standard for systematic, scalable software testing.
+This approach—capturing expected behavior as executable code that validates actual behavior across all testing contexts—is what we call **behavior-as-code**, and it's quickly becoming for us the new gold standard for systematic, scalable software testing.

+> Given that the model presented here is intentionally incomplete and tailored for teaching purposes.
+We welcome your improvements and extensions, so feel free to open a PR in the repository at https://github.com/testflows/Examples (see https://github.com/testflows/Examples/tree/v1.0/SuperMario).